jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 They are responsible for returning data to client applications (i.e., the JS app) in the most efficient form.
 Thus they are tightly coupled to the JS app.
 To do this well, they often filter and aggregate data fetched from other Backend sources (via HTTP service clients).

-> In general, BEFFE do not directly access databases for application data.
-They use Backend APIs for that data.
-They may implement their own caches, and stores to enhance performance.
+> In general, a BEFFE does not directly access databases for application data.
+They use Backend APIs to obtain that data.
+However, they may implement their own caches to enhance performance.

 Strictly speaking, the APIs that they serve are dedicated APIs (to the JS app), and strictly speaking, that would require implementing APIs in the BEFFE as well as implementing APIs in a respective Backend.
 In many cases, this can be extra work with little economic value in the long run.
 Therefore, the BEFFE offers a simple Reverse Proxy so that API calls can simply be forwarded to the Backend, and no additional BEFFE API needs to be implemented.